rightjs/rightjs-docs/docs/en/docs/dom/form.element.md

 * blur
 * change

-They are handled simultaneously with all the other events, so all the shortcuts are in place, you can wire and run the events in the usual way.
+They are handled simultaneously with all the other events.
+All shortcuts are in place, you can wire and run the events the usual way.

 ### .addMethods

     addMethods(Object methods[, boolean dont_rewrite])

-Registers additional methods for the form input element units, like INPUT, SELECT, TEXTAREA
+Registers additional methods for the form input element units, like INPUT, SELECT, TEXTAREA.

-__DEPRECATED__: Please use the {.include} method instead
+__DEPRECATED__: Please use the {.include} method instead.

 ### .include